 A phrase you've heard hundreds of times is this: “do not risk more than 2% for a particular trade”.
 I call it simply the 2% Rule.

 Are you doing it?

 The truth is that combining a winning trading plan with the 2% Rule will almost guarantee you not blowing up your trading account.

 Let say you start with $1,000 in a live account.
 You would risk 2% ($20) on your first trade.
-At worst, you’ll have $980 in your trading account.
-If the situation is really bad and you lose all your trades, here’s what happen:
+At worst, you'll have $980 in your trading account.
+If the situation is really bad and you lose all your trades, here's what happens:

 Above is an example of what would happen if you were to risk 2% of your remaining account balance.
 After 20 losing trades, you would end up with a drawdown of slightly more than 30%.
 In fact, after 20 trades your loss would be $304.86, which isn't dramatic.